Madea Goes to Jail (play): Plot

 The next day, Madea meets Jeremy Tucker, her probation officer & the prison chaplain, who explains the terms of her probation.
 Soon after that, Katie's ex-husband Pete arrives and threatens to go after Toni again as revenge for Katie stabbing him, which Madea witnesses.
 This inspires Madea, after making bail, to take care of Toni until Katie gets out of jail.
 Sometime after returning home, Madea notices a strange scent on Vanessa's clothes and bedsheets while doing the laundry.
 Ella then stops by, and Madea reveals that Toni has been giving her a hard time since her arrival.
 When Toni comes down dressed in skimpy clothes, refuses to go to school, ignores the women, and gives them attitude, Madea spanks her with a belt and forces her to go back upstairs and change.
 Leo and Sonny arrive, and Madea complains about Vanessa's trifling and lazy behavior.
 Vanessa overhears and gets smart with Madea, nearly coming to blows with her as a result, and reveals that she has a job interview the following day.
 Leo then leaves with Ella, while Sonny receives food from Madea and leaves with her and Toni, and Vanessa then slips off to parts unknown.

 Some days later, Sonny forgets his keys and returns home to pick them up.
-Vanessa tries to get him to leave quickly, revealing that she is about to give their son a bath upstairs, though she assures him that she hasn't run the water yet.
+Vanessa tries to get him to leave quickly, revealing that she is about to give their son a bath upstairs, though she assures him that she has not run the water yet.
 The two then get into an argument over what to do once Vanessa gets a job, with her selfishly refusing to take over Sonny's responsibilities so that he can return to school and finish his classes.
 After Sonny leaves, Nate emerges from hiding, revealing that he and Vanessa have been having an affair.
 As they start to make out in the bedroom, Nate suddenly hears water running in the bathroom, and they both run inside and discover the baby has had a horrific accident and is about to drown.
 They quickly call 9-1-1 and rush the child to the hospital.